Nobody Ever Appreciates the Cost Savings in a Problem that Never Happens!

 I don’t know about you, but lately, it sure does seem that everything I buy and every service I get has problems that inconvenience me or cause discomfort.
 I think we are at the time to start the quality cycle over.
 It is not going to be easy, and it is going to be a long road back to delivering quality products, systems, and services.
 This trip to excellence is probably going to take ten years.

 For Quality Assurance to be applied effectively, Quality has to be built into the design of products, systems, and services.
 Waiting for a defect to happen, finding it, and reacting to it is called Quality Inspection, not Assurance.
 Build Quality into the design starts with building it into the business processes.
 The more the processes are viewed holistically and integrated, the greater the quality of the product, system, or service will be.
-Quality products, systems, and services are the cornerstone to providing value to the customers and satisfaction for all stakeholders.
+Quality products, systems, and services are the cornerstones of providing value to customers and ensuring satisfaction for all stakeholders.
 Value and satisfaction lead to happy customers and stakeholders and are the cornerstone of sustaining the existence of the enterprise.
-We need to wake up or we will be going out of business.
+We need to wake up, or we will be going out of business.